http://www.MathEdPage.org/abs-alg/

 rubik's cube

 Finally, you may be able to find a use for my approach to solving and enjoying Rubik's cube, which I compiled from various sources many years ago.
-Alas, I don't remember where I got all those ideas.
+Alas, I don't remember where I got those ideas.

-Related page: Space
+Space